Skip to main content

 Once you’ve calculated expected supply and demand, what are your options for addressing gaps?
 Project managers can employ three types of capacity planning strategies:

-• Lag strategy: only maintain enough resources to meet real-time demand.
+• Lag strategy: Only maintain enough resources to meet real-time demand.
 If a new project comes up, you hire beg, borrow, and steal to meet the needs of that project.
 The time it takes to find a resource can slow down production capacity—in other words, there’s a lag.

-• Lead strategy: maintaining excess capacity to meet expected demand.
+• Lead strategy: Maintaining excess capacity to meet expected demand.
 In consulting, we called this having a bench.
 This strategy lets you respond quickly to new stakeholder requests, but if your forecasted demand is not realized, you risk negatively impacting profitability and the bottom line.

-• Match strategy: a hybrid approach in which you frequently revise demand forecasts in response to new capacity requirements.
+• Match strategy: A hybrid approach in which you frequently revise demand forecasts in response to new capacity requirements.
 You then hire incrementally to meet expected demand.

-My hot take?
 Matching is likely the ideal capacity management strategy, but it’s not always practical.
 The appetite for hiring tends to follow boom/bust cycles, so it’s best to take advantage of the booms.
 Planners will find it time-consuming to revise forecasts incrementally.

-The Capacity Planning Process
+Capacity Planning Example

 The capacity planning process includes three steps: